 2) Weighted vs. Semi-Weighted vs. Unweighted keyboards – These are the three options you have when looking for a digital piano: weighted keys, semi-weighted keys, or an unweighted keybed.Unweighted means you get no resistance when pressing down on the keys.
 These are not a good option because you have little control over musical expressivity.
 Semi-weighted keys offer the same level of resistance across the piano, unlike a weighted instrument, which offers a gradation of resistance where the lower keys are weighted more than the higher keys, as with an acoustic piano.

 Although the semi-weighted keys would do just fine for a beginner learning the basics, the best option for the pianist looking to develop as a classical or jazz pianist is the fully-weighted piano.
 This gives you full control of dynamics and expression, and should you ever be called upon to perform on an acoustic piano, your fingers will already have the strength and technique needed to play the weighted keys.

 Ok, so now that you know you should opt for an 88-key, fully-weighted instrument, what piano should you actually consider?
 Well, we’ve provided five different digital pianos below that are all good options.
 And after discussing them all in detail, I’ll even select one that I think is ideal—assuming it fits your needs and your willing to spend the money!

-And lastly, please take a brief moment to view some of the best selling digital pianos that are currently being made available on Amazon, and see how their specs and features compare to the instruments we’ll discuss in this article today:
+And lastly, please take a brief moment to view some of the best selling digital pianos that are currently being made available online, and see how their specs and features compare to the instruments we’ll discuss in this article today: